extremeshok/clamav-unofficial-sigs/README.md

 Usage of free Linux Malware Detect clamav signatures: https://www.rfxn.com/projects/linux-malware-detect/
  - Enabled by default, no configuration required

+## USAGE

+Usage: clamav-unofficial-sigs.sh [OPTION] [PATH|FILE]

+-c, --config    Use a specific configuration file or directory
+        eg: '-c /your/dir' or ' -c /your/file.name'
+        Note: If a directory is specified the directory must contain atleast: master.conf, os.conf or user.conf
+        Default Directory: /etc/clamav-unofficial-sigs

+-F, --force     Force all databases to be downloaded, could cause ip to be blocked

+-h, --help      Display this script's help and usage information

+-V, --version   Output script version and date information

+-v, --verbose   Be verbose, enabled when not run under cron

+-s, --silence   Only output error messages, enabled when run under cron

+-d, --decode-sig        Decode a third-party signature either by signature name
+        (eg: Sanesecurity.Junk.15248) or hexadecimal string.
+        This flag will 'NOT' decode image signatures

+-e, --encode-string     Hexadecimal encode an entire input string that can
+        be used in any '*.ndb' signature database file

+-f, --encode-formatted  Hexadecimal encode a formatted input string containing
+        signature spacing fields '{}, (), *', without encoding
+        the spacing fields, so that the encoded signature can be used in any '*.ndb' signature database file

+-g, --gpg-verify        GPG verify a specific Sanesecurity database file
+        eg: '-g filename.ext' (do not include file path)

+-i, --information       Output system and configuration information for
+        viewing or possible debugging purposes

+-m, --make-database     Make a signature database from an ascii file containing
+        data strings, with one data string per line.
+Additional information is provided when using this flag

+-t, --test-database     Clamscan integrity test a specific database file
+        eg: '-t filename.ext' (do not include file path)

+-o, --output-triggered  If HAM directory scanning is enabled in the script's
+        configuration file, then output names of any third-party signatures that triggered during the HAM directory scan

+-w, --whitelist Adds a signature whitelist entry in the newer ClamAV IGN2
+        format to 'my-whitelist.ign2' in order to temporarily resolve a false-positive issue with a specific third-party signature.
+        Script added whitelist entries will automatically be removed if the original signature is either modified or removed from the third-party signature database

+--check-clamav  If ClamD status check is enabled and the socket path is correctly
+        specifiedthen test to see if clamd is running or not

+--install-all   Install and generate the cron, logroate and man files, autodetects the values
+         based on your config files

+--install-cron  Install and generate the cron file, autodetects the values
+        based on your config files

+--install-logrotate     Install and generate the logrotate file, autodetects the
+        values based on your config files

+--install-man   Install and generate the man file, autodetects the
+         values based on your config files

+--remove-script     Remove the clamav-unofficial-sigs script and all of
+        its associated files and databases from the system

 ## Change Log

 ### Version 5.4.1 (updated 2016-06-20)